ltd08a/NFL-Salaries/README.md

 Next the salary cap data was looked at.
 One column was dropped, and the DataFrame was formatted.
 Each column is checked individually.
 I did find a few rows with a missing age value.
 I reseached this and was able to get the proper value in place.
 ### Analysis
 The salary cap data is grouped by year and position to find the average cap hit percentage for each position by year.
 A function is created to depict this.
 The plots are split into different categories of offense, defense, special teams, offensive line, backfield, pass catchers, defensive line, linebackers, and secondary.
+Next, the merge, groupby, and pivot_table built-in functions are used to discover the correlation of positional cap hit percentage and win/loss record from the regular season.
+These correlations are plotted out in a bar chart.
+### Results
+## Position by Position Breakdown:
+# Offense:
+Quarterback:
+Runningback:
+Fullback:
+Wide Receiver:
+Tight End:
+Left Tackle:
+Right Tackle:
+Tackle:
+Guard:
+Center:
+# Defense:
+Defensive End:
+Defensive Tackle:
+Outside Linebacker:
+Inside Linebacker:
+Linebacker:
+Cornerback:
+Free Safety:
+Strong Safety:
+Safety:
+# Special Teams:
+Kicker:
+Punter:
+Long Snapper: